PabloBrewster/TEL/README.md

 # Transform - Extract - Load
 Deploys and executes a pipeline solution in Azure using Terraform and PowerShell that reads synthetic data from a newly built SQL Azure DB source and synchronizes changes to a CosmosDB NoSQL sink using Data Factory.

 Requirements
-1. Source Database: Deploy a new Azure SQL DB instance and a synthetic OLTP workload database application https://github.com/PabloBrewster/CellularAutomation.
+1. Source Database: Deploys a new Azure SQL DB instance and a synthetic OLTP workload database application https://github.com/PabloBrewster/CellularAutomation.
-2. Sink Database: Deploy a new CosmosDB NoSQL account
+2. Sink Database: Deploys a new CosmosDB NoSQL account
-3. Pipeline Components: Deploy a Data Factory resource to synchronize source upserts to target sink.
+3. Pipeline Components: Deploys a Data Factory resource to synchronize source upserts to target sink.

 Repository Description
 Solution.ps1: Is the driver script for the deployment of Azure resourses